msi1995/nba_gamefinder/README.md

 # Alkira UI Engineer Takehome

 To the devs at Alkira who review my implementation, thank you for the opportunity.
 I included just a few comments in areas of the code that I know may have room for improvement, but I did not want to spend an unrealistic amount of time on the takehome.
+I also do not normally use Bootstrap, and realise now that a Datatable would have likely made sorting easier, but I coded it by hand here.

 I used a third-party side panel (https://www.npmjs.com/package/react-sliding-side-panel) that ended up not functioning as well as I would have liked.
 You'll notice a slight delay when closing the sidebar.
 I tried to fix this for a bit, but wasn't able to find a quick solution.